-- (a) "Department" means the Department of Personnel Administration Human Resources. - (b) "Director" means the Director of the Department of Personnel Administration Human Resources. - (c) "Division" means the Division of Labor Relations. - (d) "Employee" or "state employee," except where otherwise indicated, means employees subject to the Ralph C. Dills Act (Chapter 10.3 (commencing with Section 3512), Division 4, Title 1), supervisory employees as defined in subdivision (g) of Section 3513, managerial employees as defined in subdivision (e) of Section 3513, confidential employees as defined in subdivision (f) of Section 3513, employees of the Legislative Counsel Bureau, employees of the Bureau of State Audits, employees of the office of the Inspector General, employees of the Public Employment Relations Board, conciliators employed by the California State Mediation and Conciliation Service, employees of the Department of Personnel Administration Human Resources, professional employees of the Department of Finance engaged in technical or analytical state budget preparation other than audit staff, intermittent athletic inspectors who are employees of the State professional employees all employees of the executive branch of government who are not elected to office.
+- (c) "Division" means the Division of Labor Relations. - (d) "Employee" or "state employee," except where otherwise 2 3 indicated, means employees subject to the Ralph C. Dills Act 4 (Chapter 10.3 (commencing with Section 3512), Division 4, Title 5 1), supervisory employees as defined in subdivision (g) of Section 3513, managerial employees as defined in subdivision (e) of 6 Section 3513, confidential employees as defined in subdivision 8 (f) of Section 3513, employees of the Legislative Counsel Bureau, employees of the Bureau of State Audits, employees of the office of the Inspector General, employees of the Public Employment 10 Relations Board, conciliators employed by the California State 11 12 Mediation and Conciliation Service, employees of the Department 13 of Human Resources, professional employees of the Department 14 of Finance engaged in technical or analytical state budget preparation other than audit staff, intermittent athletic inspectors 15 who are employees of the State Athletic Commission, professional 16 - SEC.
+115. Section 19815.4 of the Government Code is amended to read:

-Personnel/Payroll Services Division of the Controller's office, and
+employees in the Personnel/Payroll Services Division of the